LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 The spectral channel CCD of the DeVeny Optical Spectrograph has been subject to ground-loop EMI pickup in the readout electronics during most of its tenure at the Lowell Discovery Telescope (LDT).
-This pickup manifests in the science images as sinusoidal pattern noise sitting atop the raw 2D spectral image.
+This pickup manifests in the science images as a low-amplitude sinusoidal pattern sitting atop the raw 2D spectral image.

-In January 2018, the Instrument Group broke a significant ground loop, eliminating a prominent "corduroy" noise pattern with amplitude (:math:`\pm 5`) DN that had been affecting observers' low-SNR extractions.
-At that point, there still remained a low-level (:math:`\pm 2`) scalloping noise that shifted from frame to frame, indicating another source of EMI.
-After this brief reprieve, however, changes on the LDT instrument cube led to the reappearance of the larger "corduroy" pattern with amplitude (:math:`\pm 4`) DN that continues into 2023.
-While the Instrument Group works diligently to identify and remove this remaining ground loop, the present tool is available for observers whose low-SNR extractions are affected by this pickup signal.
+In January 2018, the Instrument Group broke a significant ground loop, eliminating a prominent "corduroy" noise pattern with amplitude :math:`\pm 4` DN that had been affecting observers' low-SNR extractions.
+At that point, there still remained a low-level (:math:`\pm 2` DN) scalloping noise that shifted from frame to frame, indicating another source of EMI.
+After this brief reprieve, however, changes on the LDT instrument cube led to the reappearance of the larger :math:`\pm 4` DN "corduroy" pattern with that continues into 2023.
+While the Instrument Group works diligently to identify and remove this ground loop, the present tool is available for observers whose low-SNR extractions are affected by this pickup signal.

 .. _raw_frame:
 .. figure:: figures/scrubber_raw_frame.*